 8: Usable with Gloves

 The BOLT doesn’t have a touch screen, but physical buttons on both sides and at the bottom edge of the display.
-They can also be used fine with winter gloves.
+They can be used just fine even with winter gloves.

 These buttons also offer good usability when the device is wet.
-With touchscreen devices, one often hears reports about input problems (e. g. with some Garmin devices).
+With touchscreen devices, one often hears reports about input problems when they are wet (e. g. with some Garmin devices).